gejyn14/pyheroapi/PUBLISHING.md

-# Publishing Guide for Kiwoom API Python Client
+# Publishing Guide for PyHero API Python Client

-This guide will help you publish the `kiwoom-api` package to PyPI.
+This guide will help you publish the `pyheroapi` package to PyPI.

 ## Prerequisites